RILI: Robustly Influencing Latent Intent: Robustly Influencing Latent Intent

 In the first phase of our approach the ego agent learns to influence $N$ changing partners.
 Each partner has unique latent dynamics $f_p$, $p \in \{1, 2, \ldots, N\}$, and the current partner can switch between interactions.
 We refer to this as \textit{training} because here we are not focused on rapidly adapting to a specific partner: rather, we want to make the ego agent \textit{robust}, so that it can influence each of these possible partners.

 \p{Learning Latent Strategies} Our first challenge is predicting the partner's current latent strategy $z^i$ given the ego agent's recent behavior.
 Returning to our running example: if the ego agent arranges the blocks in a specific way, what tower will the human assemble?
 Our insight is that the robot can identify the next latent strategy by recovering underlying patterns from previous interactions.
 These patterns are specific to the current partner: for instance, if the robot observed high reward in the last few interactions when it pushed the purple block close to the human, perhaps the current user is building from the bottom up.
 We put this insight into practice by introducing an \textit{encoder} $\mathcal{E}(\tau^{i-1-k}, \ldots, \tau^{i-1})$.
 This encoder inputs the ego agent's states, actions, and rewards from the last $k$ interactions, and predicts the partner's latent strategy for interaction $i$.
 At first glance it may seem like this encoder $\mathcal{E}$ only models a single partner $f_p(z \mid \tau^{i-1})$.
 But the key here is that the encoder reasons over a \textit{history} of $k$ interactions: this history enables the ego agent to \textit{learn multiple latent dynamics} and \textit{identify the current partner}.
-Jumping back to our example: if the robot observed high reward when pushing the purple block near to the human, then the human's latent dynamics may build from the bottom up; but if the robot observed low reward, then perhaps the human's latent dynamics build from the top down.
 During our experiments we apply a Gated Recurrent Unit (GRU) \cite{cho2014properties} as the encoder $\mathcal{E}$ for learning the dynamics and predicting the strategy.

 We have introduced an encoder with the capacity to learn multiple dynamics models --- but how do we train this encoder to actually learn these latent representations?
 Similar to \cite{xie2020learning, wang2021influencing}, we introduce a \textit{decoder} $\mathcal{D}(\xi^i, z^i)$ that reconstructs the rewards from interaction $i$ given the trajectory of states and actions $\xi^i$ and the predicted latent strategy $z^i$.
 Intuitively, this means that the latent strategy $z$ must contain enough information such that, when we pair $z$ with $\xi$, the decoder can correctly predict the rewards the ego agent will receive.
 We train the encoder (with weights $\theta$) and the decoder (with weights $\phi$) across previous interactions: